ipwnosx/docs-1/content/rancher/v2.x/en/overview/architecture/_index.md

 An authorized cluster endpoint allows users to connect to the Kubernetes API server of a downstream cluster without having to route their requests through the Rancher authentication proxy.

 > The authorized cluster endpoint only works on Rancher-launched Kubernetes clusters.
 In other words, it only works in clusters where Rancher [used RKE]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters) to provision the cluster.
-It is not available for imported clusters, or for clusters in a hosted Kubernetes provider, such as Amazon's EKS.
+It is not available for registered clusters, or for clusters in a hosted Kubernetes provider, such as Amazon's EKS.

 There are two main reasons why a user might need the authorized cluster endpoint: